Thomas Zehetmair, Violin

-For its recording of Bartók’s 4th and Hartmann’s 1st string quartet as well as the 1st and 3rd string quartet by Schumann with ECM, the Zehetmair Quartett garnered awards such as the Diapason d’Or for the year, the Gramophone Award (Record of the Year) and the Edison and Klara Prize for the year’s best international production.
+For its recording of Bartók’s 4th and Hartmann’s 1st String Quartet as well as the 1st and 3rd String Quartet by Schumann with ECM, the Zehetmair Quartett garnered awards such as the Diapason d’Or of the year, the Gramophone Award (Record of the Year) and the Edison and Klara Prize for the year’s best international production.

 In November 2014, the Zehetmair Quartet was awarded the Paul Hindemith Prize by the city of Hanau for its outstanding musical abilities.